 In addition, the DMV will revoke any restricted license and reinstate the original license suspension or revocation.

 A DUI offender who must leave for military duty may request a leave of absence from a court-ordered DUI education program.

 Upon returning to California, the offender will be permitted to pick up where he/she left off.
 The offender will still need to complete the required DUI school in order to satisfy probation.

 If an accused driver is an out-of-state resident arrested for a California DUI--or he/she plans to move out of state--he/she must still fight the DUI court case in the county where the incident allegedly took place.
-If ordered to attend DUI school, the judge may let an offender take classes in your (new) home state.
+If ordered to attend DUI school, the judge may let an offender a 1650 waiver to take classes in your (new) home state.

 But it is important to note that the curriculum for the out-of-state DUI education program must be at least as comprehensive as California DUI school.
 It must also satisfy the California DMV.
 If it does not, it may trigger an extended driver's license suspension in the driver's home state.30